Mandy Gonzalez: Theatre career

 Prior to her appearances on Broadway, Gonzalez appeared in the off-Broadway production of Eli's Comin', a musical which was based on the lyrics and music of songwriter Laura Nyro that ran off-Broadway in 2001.
 Gonzalez won an Obie Award for her performance.

 In 2001, Gonzalez made her debut on Broadway in the role of Princess Amneris in the Tim Rice/Elton John musical Aida as the standby for Idina Menzel.
 In 2002, she played the role of Sarah in the short-lived Broadway musical Dance of the Vampires.
 She returned to Aida in 2003, as Amneris, opposite Toni Braxton and Will Chase.

 In 2005, Gonzalez appeared in the Broadway musical Lennon, based on the life of John Lennon and Yoko Ono, She played multiple roles, including Lennon himself.
 The show played a limited 91 performances on Broadway.

 Gonzalez then starred as Nina Rosario in the original Broadway cast of In the Heights.
 Gonzalez created the role of Nina in the show's Off-Broadway production and received a Drama Desk Award for her portrayal.

 Gonzalez had previously been offered the role of Elphaba on the first national tour of Wicked, which she would have taken over from Shoshana Bean in January 2007; instead, she declined in order to star in In the Heights, with the role of Elphaba going instead to Victoria Matlock.
 In 2010, the opportunity finally arose for her to play Elphaba in the Broadway production of Wicked.
 She replaced Dee Roscioli on March 23, 2010.
 Not long into her run as the green witch, she won the 2010 Broadway.com Audience Award for Best Female Replacement.
 On January 30, 2011, she gave her final performance in the role, after which she was replaced by Teal Wicks.
 Gonzalez also had previously appeared in the ensemble in one of the musical's first readings.

 In September 2016, Gonzalez joined the Broadway cast of Hamilton as Angelica Schuyler Church, replacing Renée Elise Goldsberry.

 In April 2019, Gonzalez appeared in the John F. Kennedy Center's production of The Who's Tommy as Mrs. Walker.
 The production, being part of their Broadway Center Stage series, ran a limited run roughly a week long.

+In October 2024, she began performances as Nicole Scherzinger's alternate in the Broadway revival and transfer of Jamie Lloyd's production of Sunset Boulevard at the St. James Theatre.